-The information and resources here are intended to support your efforts to develop stronger connections between the homeless-serving system and other community systems.
+The information and resources here are intended to support your efforts to develop stronger connections between the homelessness response system and other community systems.

 Keep checking back here as we will be regularly updating materials and adding further resources.

-See sections below for information and resources to connect with Health, Domestic Violence, Corrections/Police, Education, and Employment systems and Indigenous Partners.
+See sections below for information and resources to connect with many different system partners.
 Remember, you can also always search on the Homeless Hub and the Homelessness Learning Hub for further information.

 - Enhancing Coordinated Entry through Partnerships with Mainstream Resources and Programs, and accompanying sample housing assessment questions, help communities ensure their coordinated entry processes include mainstream programs and resources.

 - Youth Homeless Innovations with Child Welfare, Juvenile Justice and Coordinated Entry (Los Angeles, 2018)

 A Way Home: Youth Homelessness Community Planning Toolkit (A Way Home Canada, 2017)

 - Homelessness and the Criminal Justice System Blog Series (2021, Homelessness Hub)